Skip to main content

 Grinnell Rainbow Alumni Reception

-Join current students and alumni from Grinnell's LGBTQIA and ally community for this casual reception.
-Founded in 2023, Grinnell Rainbow Alumni is Grinnell College's first alumni affinity group.
+Join alumni from Grinnell's LGBTQIA and ally community for this reception in the Stonewall Resource Center.
+Founded in 2023, Grinnell Rainbow Alumni is the college's first alumni affinity group.

 Social